 Believe it or not, being a Professional Queuer is actually a legitimate job role – and people really will pay you to queue for them for a range of different things.
 It could be anything from queuing for the release of the latest iPhone to queuing in the January sales.

-Queuers usually go equipped with everything they need, such as energy bars, water and personal toilet facilities to make sure that they can stay in the line for as long as possible and avoid losing their space.
-By registering on professional queuing websites such as Bidvine, you can offer quotes to clients – on average queuers charge about £15 per hour, but it is totally up to you what sort of prices you decide to offer people for your services.
+Queuers usually go equipped with everything they need, such as energy bars, water, and personal toilet facilities to make sure that they can stay in the line for as long as possible and avoid losing their space.
+By registering on professional queuing websites such as Bidvine, you can offer quotes to clients – on average queuers charge about £15 per hour, but it’s totally up to you what sort of prices you decide to offer people for your services.
 And there’s no reason why you can’t take a good book or some music to listen to while you wait.

 Interested to find out more about how it all works?